 4. Go on a bakery crawl

 This is a family-friendly version of a pub crawl and an especially fun thing to do if you have out-of-town guests to entertain.
 Visit three or four of your favorite bakeries or patisseries and sample the taste of your town.
-Your city probably has a signature doughnut shop or the place to get kolaches.
-Discover a new favorite or enjoy and show off the best of your area.
+Your city probably has a signature doughnut shop or place to get kolaches.
+Discover a new favorite or show off the best of your area.

 5. Help others